efnunes/csl-random-forest-matlab-/README.md

 Other parameters in the file can be changed according to the need.

 Please let me know before any major changes.

+To RUN the code:

+The main matlab script is "cslforest_supervised.m"